Sponsored Projects: Frequently Asked Questions

 If your proposal has been submitted but not yet been funded, then you will need to submit a Revision proposal.
 Following instructions for Creating Linked Proposals.

 If you have received an award and would like to request prior approval to rebudget funds from the sponsor, then you will need to submit a Post Award Modification request.
-Follow instructions for Creating Post Award Modifications from SPS Converted Records or Post Award Modifications from GeauxGrants Records depending on whether the previous transaction/submission originated from SPS or GeauxGrants.
+Follow instructions for Post Award Modifications (excluding Change in Investigator) or Post Award Modifications for a Change in Investigator depending on what type of modification you need to route in GeauxGrants.

 For S2S submissions, if non-LSU Personnel will be included on the Senior/Key Person Profile, you will need to add them to the Personnel Tab in GeauxGrants.
 These individuals will have the role of External Consultant - Key or External Consultant - Other Significant Contributor (NIH only).
 See Adding non-LSU Personnel.